show-me-code/deepflame-dev/docs/source/quickstart/cvode.rst

 CVODE Intergrator
 ===================
+CVODE Integrator is the one without the application of Deep Neural Network (DNN), and it can be used to validate PyTorch and LibTorch integrators.
 Follow the steps below to run an example of CVODE.
 Examples are stored in the directory:
 .. code-block:: bash